 Color selection is both fun and challenging for most of us, so I recommend you take your time in selecting your colors.
 Sherwin Williams has this great ‘color visualizer‘ that may help you more easily select a color scheme for your walls.

-Color selection could take up an entire article, but here are a few tips:
+Color selection could take up an entire article, but here are a few guidelines:

 - Choose a color that will work well with your floors, cabinets, and home decorations.

-- Steer clear of colors that are too close together on the color wheel.
-For instance, if your ceiling is white, don’t try and paint your wall an off-white.
-The colors either need to clearly contrast, like brown and cream – or to match exactly.
+- Avoid colors that are too close together on the color wheel.
+For instance, if your ceiling is white, don’t paint your walls off-white.
+The colors either need to clearly contrast, like brown and cream – or match exactly.

-- Steer clear of colors that are very bright.
-For instance, red should be used sparingly, if at all.
-It’s easier to add a pop of color to your RV through accents like pillows, art work, and throws.
-This also helps ensure that your painting isn’t too ‘taste-specific’ should you decide to sell it later.
+- Avoid bright colors.
+It’s easier to add a pop of color in your RV through accents like pillows, art work, and throw blankets.
+This will help ensure that your wall colors aren’t too ‘taste-specific’ should you decide to sell your RV later.

 Once you’ve narrowed in on some colors, pick out lots of sample color chips.
 From your top 6 colors, narrow color down even further by buying and testing out several samples.
 To do this, paint colors onto pieces of 14×22 foam board or poster board, so you can move them around the room and check them out during various times of the day, to see how natural light and interior lighting affects them.